 The Ron Brown Scholar Program (RBSP) honors the legacy of Ronald H. Brown through a selective scholarship program that advances higher education for community-minded and intellectually gifted African Americans.
-RBSP competitively awards Ron Brown Scholars four-year $40,000 scholarships ($10,000 each year) to the most talented and economically-challenged high school seniors who demonstrate a keen [...]
+RBSP competitively awards Ron Brown Scholars four-year $40,000 scholarships ($10,000 each year).
+High school senior applicants must excel academically, exhibit exceptional leadership [...]
 More

 Scarlett Family Foundation Scholarships are open to high school seniors and college freshmen, sophomores, and juniors who will graduate or have graduated from high school in select Middle Tennessee counties.

 The Structural Engineering Travel Fellowship is a $20,000 award that aims to foster an appreciation of the aesthetic potential in the structural design of buildings and bridges by enabling a gifted graduate to experience works of architecture and engineering first hand.
 The Foundation hopes that the Fellow will in turn influence the practice and teaching of structural engineering in the [...]
 More